- Learning and Development

 Here’s where video training comes in.
 Video offers an efficient, cost-effective solution that can meet the needs of your employees and help your company grow from the ground up.

-In this guide, you will learn
+In this training guide, you will learn:

-• What are Front-line Workers?
+- Who are Front-line Workers?

-• Why are front-line workers important?
+- Why are front-line workers important?

-• What are the Benefits of Training Front-line Employees?
+- What are the Benefits of Training Front-line Employees?

-• What do front-line workers want from training?
+- What do front-line workers want from training?

-• What are the obstacles to training front-line employees?
+- What are the obstacles to training front-line employees?

-• How to Effectively Train Front-line Staff
+- How to Effectively Train Front-line Staff

-• How to empower front-line employees
+- How to empower front-line employees

-• Best practices for training front-line workers with video
+- Best practices for training front-line workers with video

-• How to Measure the Impact of Front-line Training
+- How to Measure the Impact of Front-line Training

-• The Future of Front-line Training
+- The Future of Front-line Training

 Front-line workers are employees in any industry who provide an essential service to the general public.
 They are also defined as workers who must physically show up in person to complete their jobs.

-Why are front-line workers important?
+Why are frontline workers important?

 As essential workers, front-line employees are vital for the proper functioning and maintenance of society.
-Without front-line workers we may not be able to have access to some of the fundamental services we require to survive such as food, healthcare, and a safe place to live.
+Without front-line workers, we may not be able to have access to some of the fundamental services we require to survive, such as food, healthcare, and a safe place to live.

-💡 Front-line employees make up approximately 80% of the global workforce.
+Front-line employees make up approximately 80% of the global workforce.

-What are the Benefits of Training Front-line Employees?
+What are the benefits of training frontline employees?

 There are many benefits to training front-line employees.
 These benefits include:

-• Increasing operational efficiency
+- Increasing operational efficiency

-• Providing better customer care and service
+- Providing better customer care and service

-• Creating a positive company culture
+- Creating a positive company culture

-• Increasing employee satisfaction, retention, and empowerment
+- Increasing employee satisfaction, retention, and empowerment

-What do front-line workers want from training?
+What do frontline workers want from training?

-Now that we’ve explored the benefits of training front-line workers, it’s time to ask what it is they actually want from training.
+Now that we’ve explored the benefits of training front-line workers, it’s time to ask what they actually want from training.
 Why is this important?
 Because addressing your workers’ needs can increase their motivation and desire to contribute to the continued growth of your company.

-In fact, according to the McKinsey and Cara Plus Front-line Employee Survey, having a supportive manager and greater learning opportunities are more important to front-line workers than their employers think, yet these elements are often overlooked and can result in employee dissatisfaction.
+In fact, according to the McKinsey and Cara Plus Front-line Employee Survey, having a supportive manager and greater learning opportunities are more important to front-line workers than their employers think.
+Yet, these elements are often overlooked and can result in employee dissatisfaction.

 Here are some ways in which front-line workers want their employers to support them in training:

-Restructure traditional training for accessibility and efficiency.
+Restructure traditional employee training for accessibility and efficiency.

 Everyone has different schedules, learning abilities, and requirements, and employers have a responsibility to restructure traditional training to support employee’s individual needs.

-Provide greater transparency and communication.
+Provide greater transparency and communication in your training programs.

-Many front-line workers are interested in career advancement, however, they can often face a number of barriers when actually trying to move up the ladder – one of the greatest barriers being a lack of resources and transparency.
+Many front-line workers are interested in career advancement.
+However, they can often face a number of barriers when actually trying to move up the ladder—one of the greatest barriers being a lack of resources and transparency.

-What are the obstacles to training front-line workers?
+What are the obstacles to training frontline workers?

 There can often be obstacles involved in training front-line employees.
-These include::
+These include:

-• Time
+- Time

-• Turnover
+- Turnover

-• Personalization
+- Personalization

-• Buy-in
+- Buy-in

-• Logistics
+- Logistics

-• Lack of consistency in training
+- Lack of consistency in training

 So, what can you do about these obstacles?
 With effective training and focusing on empowering your staff, you can transform inadequate training into consistent, engaging training that meets the needs of your employees.

 It’s more important now than ever to provide effective training for your front-line employees.
 Inadequate training could result in a lack of engagement, reduced performance, and backlash against your company.
-As the team members on the ground that closely interact with your customers, insufficient training can also directly impact your bottom line and growth potential.
+As the team members on the ground who closely interact with your customers, insufficient training can also directly impact your bottom line and growth potential.

 How to empower front-line workers